I have to decide in like, two weeks my future carer! I’m more inclined to health courses thoughposted almost 7 years ago

 I also interested in styling, this is a back up to the designing.

-My career goal is to have a small boutique in London selling clothing, art and small homeware from young independent designers, aswell as aspiring art students who want to start there career off while studying.posted over 6 years ago
+My career goal is to have a small boutique in London selling clothing, art and small homeware from young independent designers, aswell as aspiring art students who want to start there career off while studying.posted almost 7 years ago

 Make Her Feel Welcome with Chic Points